deleoneduardo/deleoneduardo.github.io/README.md

 Inputs are editable estimates.
 Public comp evidence labels asking prices and estimate bands instead of presenting them as completed sale prices.

 This model is educational discussion material, not investment, legal, tax, appraisal, engineering, inspection, title, or bidding advice.

-## GitHub Pages

-The site has no build step or external runtime dependency.
-Publish the repository root with GitHub Pages.